Functional Principal Component Analysis for Continuous non-Gaussian, Truncated, and Discrete Functional Data: Real Data Application

 \section{Real Data Application}

-We apply our approach in mHealth data collected in National Institute of Mental Health Family Study of the Mood Disorder Spectrum\citep{merikangas2014independence,stapp2022comorbidity}.
+We apply our approach to mHealth data collected in the National Institute of Mental Health Family Study of the Mood Disorder Spectrum \citep{merikangas2014independence,stapp2022comorbidity}.
 The study is a large community-based study with participants recruited from a community screening of the greater Washington, DC metropolitan area.
-Our analysis focuses on a sample of 497 participants with age ranging from 7 to 84 years old and other demographics reported in Web Table 1.
+Our analysis focuses on a sample of 497 participants with ages ranging from 7 to 84 years old and other demographics reported in Supplementary Table S1.

-Participants used a smartphone app to rate their current mood on a Likert scale from (1) to (7) (very happy to very sad, with (4) = neutral) four times per day during 7AM - 11PM time period each day for fourteen consecutive days.
+Participants used a smartphone app to rate their current mood on a Likert scale from (1) to (7) (very happy to very sad, with (4) = neutral) four times per day during 7 AM - 11 PM time period each day for fourteen consecutive days.
 Ratings (5),(6), and (7) were collapsed into a single group for this analysis due to a very small number of participants reporting in those ranges, resulting in $5$ ordinal categories for emotional states.
-Our key research interest is to better understand within-day temporal patterns of mood and whether differences in these patterns are associated with affective disorders.
-For our analysis, we focus on the midpoints of sixteen one hour windows starting at 7AM and ending at 11pm (the windows are 7AM-8AM, 8AM-9AM, etc with corresponding midpoints at 7:30AM, 8:30AM, etc).
-As we leave an extension of our approach to handle within-subject clustering to future development, we ignore it and consider $6591$ day-level functional data of ordinal type.
-A few pairs of time-windows have little to no observations, so we apply methods from Section 2.2 for sparse data.
-We use $K=5$ cubic B-spline basis functions with knots equally spaced between 7:30AM and 10:30PM.
-Our analysis proceeds as follows.
-First, we will interpret estimated latent covariance and principal components.
-Second, we will calculate predictions of latent representations of the observed data and use them to obtain latent principal component scores.
-Finally, we will aggregate subject-specific scores into subject-specific mean and standard deviations and associate those summaries with affective disorder diagnosis.
-Our approach will be compared to``naive" FPCA that uses observed ordinal ratings (referred to as naive FPCA).
+Our key research interest is to understand better within-day temporal patterns of reported mood states and whether differences in these patterns are associated with affective disorders.
+For our analysis, we focus on the midpoints of sixteen one-hour windows starting at 7 AM and ending at 11 PM (the windows are 7 AM -- 8 AM, 8 AM -- 9 AM, $\cdots$, 10 PM -- 11 PM with corresponding midpoints at 7:30 AM, 8:30 AM, etc).
+We consider $6591$ subject-day-level functional data of ordinal type across all the subjects.
+Note that subject-level clustering is ignored and will be pursued in future as an extension of the current approach to multilevel functional data.
+In principle, this resembles a marginal FPCA approach \citep{park2015longitudinal} but is applied to ordinal functional data using our proposed method.

-The top panel of Figure \ref{fig:fig3temp} displays the estimated FSGC and naive FPCA covariances.
-Visually compare to naive FPCA, FSGC covariance demonstrates larger and more complex within-day temporal dependence and morning to early noon FSGC correlations (8AM-2PM) are higher.